rodolfocoursera/GCAS/CodeBook.md

 CodeBook for MeanTidySet.txt file
 ========================================================
+MeanTidySet.txt is a comma-separated file resulting of merge and transform both test and train datasets from Human Activity Recognition Using Smartphones Dataset.

 ## Variables

-The file _MeanTidySet.txt_ contains the following 66 variables with __its mean for each subject and activity__ plus the id of the subject and the name of the activity. __A total of 68 variables and 180 records__.
+The file _MeanTidySet.txt_ contains __a total of 68 variables and 180 records__.
+66 variables with __its mean for each subject and activity__ plus the id of the subject and the name of the activity.

 The variables contains information collected from the accelerometer and gyroscope 3-axial raw signals (tAcc-XYZ and tGyro-XYZ), filtered to remove noise and processed to separate into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) and to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).